-Although RL nominally depends on accurate reward signals to guide effective training, recent studies \citep{TTRL, Spurious-Rewards} report that even random or partially incorrect rewards can lift Qwen’s performance on standard math benchmarks, whereas the same procedures offer little or no benefit to \llamaEightB \citep{llama3} models.
-To understand why these seemingly reward-agnostic variants help Qwen but not Llama, we undertake a systematic comparison of the two model families under identical training protocols.
-We consider two working hypotheses to explain this phenomenon. (i) \textbf{Data Contamination:} Considering Qwen2.5 is pre-trained on massive web-scale corpora from the Internet, including GitHub repositories that store benchmark problems alongside their official solutions.
-If segments of the evaluation benchmarks leaked into Qwen’s pre-training corpus, spurious rewards could cue the model to retrieve memorized answers rather than acquire new reasoning skills. (ii) \textbf{Strong Baseline Math Skills:} Qwen’s pre-training endows it with higher mathematical capacity than Llama, so even noisy policy-gradient updates appear to help on MATH-500; however, if strong skills are the real driver, the same random-reward trick should still work on a clean benchmark.
-Distinguishing between these possibilities requires both a leakage audit and a rigorously out-of-distribution (OOD) RLVR evaluation, which we present in Section~\ref{sec:memorization-math500} and Section~\ref{sec:rlvr-random-calculation}.
+Although RL nominally depends on accurate reward signals to guide training, recent studies~\citep{TTRL, Spurious-Rewards} find that even random or incorrect rewards can improve Qwen's performance on standard math benchmarks, while the same procedures offer little or no benefit to \llamaEightB~\citep{llama3}.
+To understand why these seemingly problem-agnostic rewards help Qwen but not Llama, we undertake a systematic comparison of two model families under identical training protocols.
+We consider two working hypotheses to explain this phenomenon. (i) \textbf{Data Contamination}: Considering Qwen2.5 is pre-trained on massive web-scale corpora from the Internet, including GitHub repositories that store benchmark problems alongside their official solutions.
+If segments of the evaluation benchmarks leaked into the pre-training corpus, spurious rewards could cue the model to retrieve memorized answers rather than acquire new reasoning skills. (ii) \textbf{Strong Math Capacity}: Qwen’s pre-training endows it with better mathematical capacity than Llama, so even noisy policy-gradient updates appear to help on MATH-500.
+However, if strong capacity is the real driver, the same spurious rewards should still work on a clean benchmark.
+Distinguishing between these possibilities requires both a leakage audit and a rigorously out-of-distribution RLVR evaluation.